fieldtrip/website/faq/what_types_of_datasets_and_their_respective_analyses_are_used_on_fieldtrip.md

 * Dutch sentences presented auditory.
 Investigated the effects of semantic (in)congruency on sentence processing.
 * 151-channel CTF system
-* The headshape and the anatomical MRI is included for Subject01 and used for the headmodel tutorials.
+* The head shape and the anatomical MRI is included for Subject01 and used for the headmodel tutorials.
 * There are some additional single-subject raw datasets from this study, which were in the past used to show the effect of the planar gradient transform but which are not used at the moment.
 These are available from our FTP server as Subject02.zip, Subject03.zip and Subject04.zip.
 These additional subjects are also used to explain batch processing and distributed computing.
 * Group results of this study (comprising 10 subjects) are used in the statistics tutorials.
 * Details [MEG-language](/tutorial/meg_language)
 * Link to the [publication](http://dx.doi.org/10.1002/hbm.21410) by Wang et al.(2011)
 * Download the dataset [Subject01.zip](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject01.zip) from our FTP server.

-Tutorials using this dataset:
+Documentation referring to this dataset:
 {% include seealso tag1="meg-language" %}

 ## MEG-artifact